andrewpetersondev/gifTastic/README.md

 use the GIPHY API to make a dynamic web page that populates with gifs of your choice.
 To finish this task, you must call the GIPHY API and use JavaScript and jQuery to change the HTML of your site.

-Instructions
+## Instructions

 Before you can make any part of your site work, you need to create an array of strings, each one related to a topic that interests you.
 Save it to a variable called topics.

 We chose animals for our theme, but you can make a list to your own liking.

-Your app should take the topics in this array and create buttons in your HTML.
+Your app should take the topics in this array and create buttons in your HTML. (// CREATE BUTTONS ELEMENTS?
+OR INPUT BUTTONS?)

 Try using a loop that appends a button for each string in the array.